polkadot-fellows/RFCs/text/0031-corejam.md

 Since this is an asynchronous process, there are no ordering guarantees on Work Reports' Availability requirements being fulfilled.
 There may or may not be provision for adding further delays at this point to ensure that Work Reports are processed according to strict ordering.
 See *Work Package Ordering*, later, for more discussion here.

 Once both Availability and any additional requirements are met (including ordering and dependencies, but possibly also including reevaluation of some of the Initial Validation checks), then the second phase is executed which is known as *Integration*.
-This is the irreversible application of Work Report consequences into the Work Class's State Trie and (via certain permissionless host functions) the wider state of the Relay-chain.
-Work Results are segregated into groups based on their Work Class, joined into a `Vec` and passed through the immutable Prune function and into the mutable Accumulate function.
+This is the irreversible application of Work Report consequences into the Service's State Trie and (via certain permissionless host functions) the wider state of the Relay-chain.
+Work Results are segregated into groups based on their Service, joined into a `Vec` and passed through the immutable Prune function and into the mutable Accumulate function.

 #### Initial Validation